SMASHsurvey/smashsurvey.github.io/README.md

 # smashsurvey.github.io
-Website for the SMASH team
+Website for the SMASH team.
+The website is based on [Hyde](https://hyde.getpoole.com/).